eduardtibet/foponts/README.md

 $ cd foponts
 ```

-7. foponts is initially configured to run in a FOD mode, so use your favorite text editor to change the default value of a `<font-base>` element in `foponts.xml` file to the actual local path to a directory with a downloaded fonts:
+7. foponts is initially configured to run in a FOD mode, so use your favorite text editor to change the default value of a `<font-base>` element in `foponts.xml` file to the actual local path to a directory with downloaded fonts:

 Default: